 Step 3: QWE

 QWE is another compulsory part of the process for becoming a solicitor.
 You must complete two years of legal work experience.
-These must be completed within a six-year period and across no more than four placements.
+This can be completed in one organisation or across up to four organisations, and it can include paid or unpaid legal work in England, Wales or overseas.

 Many budding solicitors will complete their QWE as part of a two-year training contract at a law firm.
 Once you’ve completed the training contract and passed your SQE exams, you’ll be a qualified solicitor.
 Unsurprisingly, training contracts are highly competitive – and not just at magic circle law firms, but at smaller and regional firms, too.